“They are angry with me, because I know what I am.” said the little eagle.

 Fear is a killer of dreams.
 It sets unnecessary limits.
 We fear losing “Our boys or our girls” We don’t want to be alone thus we cling on.
 We allow unnecessary change in the name of friendship.
 We don’t get to think of the ultimate end, thus our dreams die.
 Until when will we kill our dreams in the name of belonging?

-It ‘s a high time to know who we are and use our God given potential to soar high, just like an eagle.
+It ‘s a high time that we know who we are and use our God given potential to soar high, just like an eagle.
 We should rise higher and join our fellow like minded individuals for that is where we belong.
 Why fit in while we can stand out?

 “We only live once but if we do it right, once is just enough.” – Mae West.
 To read more posts by Gertrude, click HERE